jaimiea/Jaimiea-portfolio/final-project-part-two.md

 **Challenges:**
 - I encountered a lot of issues while making this project.
 There were lots of challenges with my data and Tableau.
 I would often have to clean up my Excel data or restructure it so that Tableau could interpret it more efficiently.
 I also faced lots of issues when trying to remove whitespace in my graphs.
 My pie chart still looks a bit cluttered due to the disproportionate spacing.
 I'm also conflicted by the Tableau graphs since they can only have a white background that looks kind of out of place with my dark Shorthand background.
 - I also encountered some design challenges.
-For one, it was easy to keep using graph or line graphs for my visualizations.
+Since a lot of my graphs were drawing comparisons or showing trends over time I found it difficult to not use bar or line graphs for my visualizations.
 However, I wanted to diversify my data presentations.
 I would often begin by seeing if my data made it feasible to create certain types of graphs.
 If the data cooperated I would play around with either Tableau, Datawrapper, or Canva to create a few iterations for each data set.
 From there I narrowed it down to what I believed was the best version.
 - In  my attempt to make more creative visualizations I struggled to make a waffle graph.
 For my initial sketches, I used this graph type to show comparative data on mandatory paid maternity leave in the U.S., Asia, Australia, and Europe.
 Unfortunately, after a few online tutorials and a lot of trial and error, I opted to reattempt this graph later.
 If I cannot find a way to create a waffle chart using Excel I may utilize a different visualization type for that data set.

-# User research
+# User Research

 ## Target audience
-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

-Text here!
+While I believe this topic is relevant to the general public, my target audience for this project is policymakers (key decision-makers), healthcare workers, U.S. women & families, and public health officials.
+The factors influencing U.S. maternal mortality and morbidity will ultimately need to be addressed by the target audience I identified.
+However, the general audience plays a significant role in garnering attention and support for the policy interventions outlined in my draft.
+This requires providing compelling evidence and a narrative that persuades your audience to not only care about the issue but feel motivated enough to get involved or stay informed.
+Ultimately, I wanted my final draft to be accessible to all audiences while still maintaining an overall professional tone and jargon.

 ## Interview script
-> List the goals from your research and the questions you intend to ask.

-Text here!

 | Goal | Questions to Ask |
 |------|------------------|